Skin Tumors on Dogs

 Causes and risk factors

 The causes are varied.
-Skin tumors can be caused by infections, cancer or simply by the accumulation and compaction of fat masses under the skin.
+Skin tumors can be induced by infections, cancer, or simply by the accumulation and compaction of fat masses under the skin.

 Environmental factors may play a role in tumor development, but genetic factors also play a fundamental role.
 Many dog breeds are prone to develop skin tumors and skin malignancies.
 These breeds include: